 Use plain isopropyl (rubbing) alcohol* and a clean, white cloth to remove ink stains from sofa fabrics.
 Dab the area to transfer the ink from your sofa to the cloth.
 Do NOT rub.
 As the stain lifts, dampen a new area of your cleaning cloth and continue to dab at the spot.
 Repeat until the stain is gone.
 Get a clean cloth lightly damp with plain water and wipe the area you just cleaned.
 Pat it dry.

 Pet Stains and Other “Accidents”

-Whether your pet had an accident on the sofa, or your child did, the methods below will eliminate the stain and odor from W or SW fabrics.
+Whether your pet had an accident on the sofa, or your child did, the methods below will eliminate the stain and odor from W or WS fabrics.

 Step Three: Launder or Steam Clean

 Treating individual stains before laundering or steam cleaning your sofa keeps the heat from these processes from making the stains permanent.
-So, once you’re satisfied you’ve removed all stains, it’s time to deep-clean the rest of the upholstery.
+So, once you’re satisfied you’ve removed all stains, it’s time to deep-clean the rest of the W or WS type upholstery.

 How to Steam Clean a Sofa

 Once a month, take all of the cushions off and vacuum your sofa’s seating platform, crevices, sides, and back.
 Take cushions outside to beat more dust out of them if the weather is nice.
 Then once or twice a year, give your sofa this deep-cleaning treatment and you’ll keep it looking new for years to come.